saireddy612/5G-NR-KPI-Basics/README.md

 - **Mid Cell:** SS-RSRP between −95 dBm and −98 dBm
 - **Far Cell:** SS-RSRP between −108 dBm and −110 dBm

-These ranges are used consistently across all visualisations and comparisons.
 --
 ## Throughput and KPI Behaviour Across Cell Regions